richardwalkerdev/vaulttester/README.md

 ## Introduction

-This guide explores getting HashiCorp Vault running in AWS using Podman, enabling the dynamic "AWS Secrets Engine" feature and using a simple testing application built with Django REST framework.
-Moving onto deploying the same application onto an OpenShift Container platform and finally, OpenShift exploits Vaults "Kubernetes Auth Method" to authenticate to Vault to retrieve AWS credentials.
+This guide explores a number of areas:
+* getting HashiCorp Vault running in AWS using Podman
+* enabling the dynamic "AWS Secrets Engine" feature
+* using a simple test application built with the Django REST framework
+* deploying the application onto an OpenShift Container platform cluster
+* Showing how OpenShift exploits Vaults "Kubernetes Auth Method" to authenticate to Vault to retrieve AWS credentials.

 Here is a high-level architecture diagram of the following exercises:

 ![Architecture](/img/misc/vault-1.png)

-Take note that there are three VPC in the equation.
+Take note that there are three VPCs in the equation.
 VPC peering is required for the OpenShift cluster to access Vault using private addresses.
 In simple terms the numbers in green circles depict:

 1. application authenticates with Vault using Kubernetes auth method
-2. application requests to generate AWS credential
+2. application requests the generation of AWS credentials
-3. AWS credential returned to the application
+3. AWS credentials returned to the application
-4. application uses AWS credential to do stuff with permitted AWS resources
+4. application uses AWS credentials to make requests to permitted AWS resources

 ### Prerequisites

-This guide uses Amazon Web Servers (AWS) to deploy an OpenShift 4 cluster and two RHEL 8 EC2 instances.
-One instance in its VPC is the management host, the second instance in its VPC hots HashiCorp Vault, external to the OpenShift cluster, also deployed into its dedicated VPC.
+This guide uses Amazon Web Services (AWS) to deploy an OpenShift 4 cluster and two RHEL 8 EC2 instances.
+One EC2 instance is in a VPC as a management host, the second one hosts HashiCorp Vault, external to the OpenShift cluster, which is also deployed into a dedicated VPC.

 ### Management EC2 instance & OpenShift 4 Cluster

-The steps to provision and install the management EC2 instance in its VPC and deploy the OpenSHift 4 Cluster are detailed here: https://www.richardwalker.dev/guides/aws_openshift4/
+The steps to provision and install the management EC2 instance in its VPC and deploy the OpenShift 4 Cluster are detailed here: https://www.richardwalker.dev/guides/aws_openshift4/

 After completing _that_ guide, you should have the core of the target architecture: